 Attention Board of Psychology (Board) stakeholders:

 Assembly Bill 2968 (Levine) was signed by Governor Edmund G. Brown on September 26, 2018, and became operative January 1, 2019.
-This legislation amends sections 337 and 728 of the Business and Professions Code relating to the content required for inclusion in the informational brochure for victims of psychotherapist-patient sexual contact (which is now called “Professional Therapy Never Includes Sex”) regarding inappropriate sexual behavior, sexual contact, and touching of an intimate part between a psychotherapist and a client or patient.
-This legislation also expands the existing requirement so that psychotherapists, or an employer of a psychotherapist, who become aware of alleged sexual behaviors, in addition to sexual contact, between a previous psychotherapist of a client or patient, must provide and discuss the brochure with the client/patient.
+This legislation amends sections 337 and 728 of the Business and Professions Code relating to the content required for inclusion in the informational brochure for victims of psychotherapist-patient sexual contact (which is now called “Professional Therapy Never Includes Sex”) regarding inappropriate sexual behavior, sexual contact, and touching of an intimate part between a psychotherapist and a client.
+This legislation also expands the existing requirement so that psychotherapists, or an employer of a psychotherapist, who become aware of alleged sexual behaviors, in addition to sexual contact, between a previous psychotherapist of a client, must provide and discuss the brochure with the client/patient.

 SUMMARY OF CHANGES: